Powerlearnproject/se-assignment-day-2-git-and-github-thuo-pacha/README.md

 ## Discuss the importance of the README file in a GitHub repository.
 What should be included in a well-written README, and how does it contribute to effective collaboration?

 A README file helps developers understand project goals ,assist in collaboration and provide detailed instructions on how to use the development.
 A well written README should include detailed information on the software, details on how to use the software ,the types of code languages that have been used in the software.
-This helps collaborators to be able to know what they are working on and how best to help in making effetcive changes.
+This helps collaborators to be able to know what they are working on and how best to help in making effective changes.

 ## Compare and contrast the differences between a public repository and a private repository on GitHub.
 What are the advantages and disadvantages of each, particularly in the context of collaborative projects?